-Or, like Mary Magdalene, you can walk out and hear Christ call you by name and cry out, "My Lord and my God!"
+Or, like Mary Magdalene, you can walk out and hear Christ call you by name and cry out, "Teacher!"
 You can look at his face.
 Look to His resurrection.
 Look to His righteousness.

 You can learn from Him what it means to walk in newness of life.
 You were buried with Him.
 You were raised with Him.
 Now walk with Him.
 Don't try to learn from sin how not to sin.
 Instead, learn from Christ how to live for God.
-Learn the height and the depth and the breath of His love for you.
+Learn the height and the depth and the breadth of His love for you.
 And so learn how to love your neighbor.
-And how to love yourself.
-The way that God loves you.
+And how to love yourself, not in a sinful, prideful way, but in the way that God loves you.